Bastille Day Parade, Concerts, Fireworks and the Firemen’s Balls – Paris:

 - The iconic flypast this year is expected to feature a combined France-Singapore flypast.

 - Parade of troops on foot from Arc de Triomphe to Place de la Concorde, followed by mounted troops

 Fireworks at the Trocadero – July 14

 The Champ de Mars and the Trocadéro are favourite places to watch the spectacular firework display.
-This year’s fireworks display will have the theme “Paris et de l’Olympisme” (Paris and the values it defends in its Olympic Games bid).
-Paris hopes to be host city for the 2024 Summer Olympics.
-Starting at about 23:00, it will last for about 35 minutes.
+Starting at 23:00, it will last for about 30 minutes.

 If you’re planning on attending the fireworks, do arrive early and avoid driving.
 The Metro and RER are the best means of getting to the Trocadero as even the Vélib stations around the Champ de Mars will be inaccessible.
 Note: Paris Metros are very busy at best of times and for the Bastille Day celebrations you can expect it to be packed.

-The Orchestre national de France and the Choeur de Radio France will perform a big concert of operatic works at the foot of the Eiffel Tower starring the greatest international artists.
-This year’s theme ‘Paris and the Olympics’ ties in with the fireworks display.
+The Orchestre national de France and the Choeur de Radio France will perform a big concert of classical and operatic works at the foot of the Eiffel Tower starring the greatest international artists.
 This free event in an amazing setting starts at 9.30pm.

 Balls of Fire in Paris – July 13 and 14